vondenstein/portfolio/README.md

 Please feel free to inspect the code structure, and reuse what you feel is appropriate.
 But please respect that the files in the following directories are © Stephen Vondenstein.
 You may not reuse anything therein without my written permission:
-- posts/
-- img/ (my copyrighted photos and photos licensed only for my own use)
+- src/assets/img/ (my copyrighted photos and photos licensed only for my own use)
-- fonts/ (fonts licensed only for my own use)

 All other directories and files are MIT Licensed (where applicable).